dafthack/MailSniper/README.md

 AdminPassword         - The password to the Exchange administator (i.e. member of the "Exchange Organization Administrators" or "Organization Management" group) account specified with AdminUserName.
 EmailList             - A text file listing email addresses to search (one per line).
 Folder                - The folder within each mailbox to search.
 By default the script only searches the "Inbox" folder.
 By specifying 'all' for the Folder option all of the folders including subfolders of the specified mailbox will be searched.
+Regex                 - The regex parameter allows for the use of regular expressions when doing searches.
+This will override the -Terms flag.
 ```
 ###Invoke-SelfSearch Options
 ```